tooploox/taxonify_gui/README.md

 Taxonify itself is distributed under the MIT license.
 A copy of this license is included as `LICENSE.txt`.

-The terms of the licenses of third-party libraries can be found in a file named `LICENSE-3RD-PARTY.txt`.
+The terms of the licenses of third-party libraries can be found in the `LICENSE-3RD-PARTY.txt` file.

 ### Notices for third-party party software components: